cibernox/cibernox.github.io/source/_posts/2014-08-10-import-bootstrap-glyphicons-in-ember-cli.markdown

 keywords: Ember,ember.js,ember-cli,bootstrap,glyphicons,import
 description: "How-to import bootstrap glyphicons in ember-cli apps"
 ---
-Lately I've bulding a small internal tool using ember-cli.
+Lately I've building a small internal tool using ember-cli.
 Although it is intended to be used by the QA team, I like it to be pretty, or at least decent, so I am using bootstrap to have a good set of base styles.